whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 ```

 While this code takes maybe a minute to understand, more commonly the pre-existing code encountered in the wild
-can take much longer grok.
+can take much longer to grok.

 Why is that?
-Sometimes a developer does not always go to lengths to achieve such readability in the code they write.
+Sometimes a developer does not always have the time to achieve such readability.
-Perhaps this code above does not even seem realistic or achievable:
+Perhaps the code above does not even seem realistically achievable:
-* The private methods don't take any parameters, so how do they operate on any data?
+* The private methods don't take any parameters, so how would they operate on the `exchange`?
-* The exchange isn't being utilized, because the methods don't accept any parameters.
-* The exchange isn't stored as a class-level field, either, so the private methods could not access it that way.
+* The `exchange` isn't stored as a class-level field, either, so the private methods could not access it that way.

 Fair enough.
 But it's not as out-of-reach as one might think.